bkeepers/git-history/article.md

 ## Introduction

-Many people will advise against rewriting commits.
-While they are generally correct, understanding which operations are safe and which are dangerous can lead to a cleaner git history and make projects easier to manage.
+While scientists tell us that traveling back in time is basically impossible, [Git's](http://git-scm.com/) features and flexibility offer control over the fourth dimension for those times when the wrongs of the past need corrected.
+The distributed version control system allows you to easily amend or undo recent commits, reorder recent changes and scrub sensitive data from your repository.

-## When is it safe to rewrite history?
+Before the excitement of witnessing this rare phenomena becomes overwhelming, heed the warnings of an experienced time traveler.
+Git obeys the law of causality; every commit in a git repository is inextricably linked to the commit before it.
+Changing one commit alters all the commits that come after.
+Altering the past can be dangrous and–except in rare circumstances–should only be done if nobody else has observed the events that you are altering.
+Branches that have already been pushed to a remote should generally never be altered.

-Branches that have already been pushed to a remote should generally never be rewritten.
+Understanding which operations are safe and which are dangerous can lead to a cleaner git history and make projects easier to manage.

 ## Amend the latest commit